bsivadatta/3D-image-ReConstruction/README.md

 ## 3D from rgb and depth
-- Run either of the notebooks in the 3D Reconstruction directory (one uses o3d and is faster, other is slow and customisable and doesnot require any external library)
+- Run either of the notebooks in the 3D Reconstruction directory (refer 3D Reconstruction/readme.md for specifics of each notebook)
 - Point clouds generated can be downloaded and viewed using softwares like Meshlab

 ## Training